top of page

 DISCOVERY

-We conducted a diary study where 8 participants recorded their experience with the new, automatically customized maps using the current map editing interface.
+We conducted a 4-week diary study with 8 participants who recorded their experience with auto-customized maps using the current (mandatory editing) flow.

 WEEK 1